UBC-NLP/Toucan/README.md

 spBLEU metric covers merely 23 out of the 43 languages present in our AfroLingu-MT benchmark.
 To address this limitation, we adopt a methodology similar to that of Goyal et al. (2022).
 Namely, we develop a new SentencePiece tokenizer that utilizes 1000+ monolingual data sources.
 We collect monolingual data covering 1,003 languages, including 614 African languages, 53 Indigenous American languages, and the remainder spanning the most resource-rich languages world-wide.

 ## 2.2 Results
+we present the performance outcomes of our proposed models as well as the baseline models each evaluated independently on the AfroLingu-MT benchmark.
+This evaluation employs three pertinent metrics specific to machine translation.
+These metrics are: spBLEU_1K, SentencePiece BLEU (i.e., spBLEU) (Goyal et al., 2022), word-based Character n-gram F-score (i.e., ChrF++) (Popovi ́c, 2015b), and AfriCOMET (Wang et al., 2023).
+These metrics have been selected for their effectiveness in assessing the quality of machine translations from various perspectives, including lexical accuracy and fluency.

+Additionally, we compare our model, Toucan-1.2B, to the Facebook’s NLLB model (Team et al.,2022; Costa-jussà et al., 2022).
+Again, we find Toucan-1.2B outperforming NLLB-200-1.3B by 6.96 points in spBLEU1K, as shown in Table 5.

 <div align="center">
   <img src="./results_toucan.png" width="50%" height="50%" align="centre">